Rita Ora Rocks A Sexy Waitress Uniform On Instagram

 “If you where my waitress I would tip you the world,” quipped one of Ora’s adoring fans.

-If you haven’t already checked out Ora’s new “Only Want You” music video, or you simply wish to see it again, you can do so at the link below.
+If you haven’t already checked out Ora’s new “Only Want You” music video, or you simply wish to see it again, you can do so below.